-Step 8 - Figure your net replacement tax and pass-through withholding you owe
+Step 8 - Figure the taxes, pass-through withholding, and penalty you owe

 Line 55 - Enter your recapture of investment credits from Illinois Schedule 4255, Recapture of Investment Tax Credits, Step 4, Column C, Line 18.

 If you claimed an Illinois investment tax credit in a prior year on Form IL-477, Replacement Tax Investment Credits, and any of the property was disqualified within 48 months of being placed in service, you must use Illinois Schedule 4255 to compute the amount of recapture.
 Credit must be recaptured in the year the property became disqualified.